Get a quote

 Permeable Paving Installation

-Note: Geotextile is optional depending on the soil conditions, and is placed on the compacted soil sub-grade under the open graded base.
+Note: Non-woven geotextile is always recommended, and is placed on the compacted soil sub-grade under the open-graded base.

-Lay the paving stones on the leveling course in the patterns recommended by the manufacturer.
+Lay the paving stones on the bedding layer in the patterns the manufacturer recommends.
 Maintain straight pattern lines; use string lines if necessary.
-Cut pavers with a double bladed splitter or masonry saw to fill gaps at the edges of the paved area.
+Cut pavers with a double-bladed splitter or masonry saw to fill gaps at the edges of the paved area.
 Compact and seat the pavers into the bedding material by using a low amplitude (75-90 Hz) plate compactor capable of at least 5000 lbs. centrifugal compaction force.
 During laying, all pavers within 3′ of the laying face must be left fully compacted at the end of each day.

 Sweep ¼-#10 into the openings, vibrating and compacting the pavers again until the material is ½” from the top surface.
 This will require two or three passes with the compactor.
 Do not compact within 3′ of the unrestrained edge of the paving stones.
-Remove excess aggregate by sweeping pavers clean.66 Permeable Install
+Remove excess aggregate by sweeping the pavers clean.

 The final surface elevations should not deviate more than ± 3/8″ over the length of a 10′ straightedge.
 The final surface elevations should be 1/8 – 1/4″ above adjacent drainage inlets, concrete collars or channels.